rochejohn/ATBS/README.md

 - Finished String variable used as arguement to Twilio module
 - Authenicate with Twilio to send string variable as SMS.
 - SMS received on phone.

->>Natural numbers when run through a specific function based on being odd or even, specifically stating that regardless of the initial number the series will eventually reach the number 1.

-> Part 2: Check User Input for a valid number.
 ---

 ### Umbrella Reminder GIF